Significant Event in Indian History

-Operation Blue Star was a military operation conducted by the Indian Army with the objective to suppress a suspected secessionist movement launched by Jarnail Singh Bhindranwale.
+Operation Blue Star was a military operation conducted by the Indian Army in Gurdwara Sri Harmandir Sahib, popularly known as Golden Temple in Amritsar, with the objective of suppressing a suspected secessionist movement launched by Jarnail Singh Bhindranwale.
 Jarnail Singh Bhindranwale was a prominent Sikh with aspirations to pass the Anandpur Resolution and gain equal opportunity and treatment for the Sikhs.
 The Anandpur Resolution demanded a separate constitution for the state of Punjab.

 As the Sikh militants sought refuge in the Golden Temple, from where they also operated a parallel government, Indira Gandhi approved an operation to remove Bhindranwale and his followers from the holy shrine.
 There are several key figures who played pivotal roles in Operation Blue Star.
 Major General Shabaig Singh and Jarnail Singh Bhindranwale are two such individuals who sacrificed their lives for the Sikh community.